IBE160/SG-Lotte/docs/sprint-artifacts/3-1-user-profile-page.md

 *   The backend endpoints for retrieving and updating user profile data should be added to `backend/app/api/v1/endpoints/users.py`.

 #### General Notes
 *   The profile page should be easy to navigate and edit.
+The backend will expose a `PUT /users/profile` endpoint to handle updates.
+[Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]
-*   Ensure that the user's data is handled securely.
+*   Ensure that the user's data is handled securely, adhering to the RLS policies defined in the security architecture.
+[Source: docs/architecture-2025-11-30.md#security-architecture]

 ---